 First navigate to “Create material” tab.
 Click the course folder and fill in the required information.
-Open the course folder for modifying it’s content.
+Open the course folder to modify its contents.
 Search for the existing courses by clicking “Search courses” in the top bar.

 Go to the video.

-In order to create a new lasson, click the “create a new lesson” inside the course folder.
+In order to create a new lesson, click the “Add new study set” button inside the course folder.
 Give the lesson a name, topic and description and adjust the difficulty level.
 Remember to use tags as they make it easier to find lessons inside Reactored.